-$\underline{\text{Note}}$
+$\underline{\mathbf{Note}}$

 - The format of the default binary collision tape, the code number of the events and the variables written for the different type of events, are described in Chap.
 11. Be careful, if the default version of MGDRAW is used, the amount of output can be enormous. - 2.
-The default options described above can be changed by modifying the user routine MGDRAW (see description in 13.2.13) - 3.
+The default options described above can be changed by modifying the user routine MGDRAW (see description in 13.2.14) - 3.
 Quenching, as requested with SDUM = UDQUENCH, can be applied to energy deposition (local at ENDRAW calls or continuous at MGDRAW calls).
-Some information about Birks law can be found in Note 1 to option TCQUENCH st It is requested to write a binary file TRAKFILE, containing all trajectories and
+Some information about Birks law can be found in Note 1 to option TCQUENCH

+'''

+..+...1...+...2...+...3...+...4...+...5...+...6...+...7...+...8

-\...+...1...+...2...+...3...+...4...+...5...+...6...+...7...+...8 USERDUMP 200.
+USERDUMP 200.
 37.0 2.0 TRAKFILE

-$\boldsymbol{\ast}$ continuous energy losses, and pre-connected to the logical output unit 37.

-264 USERWEIG

-7.81 USERWEIG

-Defines the extra weighting applied to yields scored via the USRYIELD option, energy and star densities obtained via USRBIN, energy deposition and and star production obtained via EVENTBIN, production of residual nuclei obtained via RESNUCLEi, currents calculated by means of USRBDX, and fluences calculated by means of USRBDX, USRTRACK, USRCOLL and USRBIN.

 '''

+- It is requested to write a binary file TRAKFILE, containing all trajectories and - $\boldsymbol{\ast}$ continuous energy losses, and pre-connected to the logical output unit 37.

+278 USERWEIG

+7.86 USERWEIG

+Defines the extra weighting applied to yields scored via the USRYIELD option, energy and star densities obtained via USRBIN, energy deposition and star production obtained via EVENTBIN, energy deposition via DETECT, production of residual nuclei obtained via RESNUCLEi, currents calculated by means of USRBDX, and fluences calculated by means of USRBDX, USRTRACK, USRCOLL and USRBIN.

+'''

+WHAT(1) and WHAT(2): not used

+'''

 WHAT(3) > 0.0: yields obtained via USRYIELD and fluences or currents calculated with USRBDX, USRTRACK, USRCOLL, USRBIN are multiplied by a user-supplied function FLUSCW at scoring time (see p.
-396).
+411).

-1.0 ≤ WHAT(3) ≤ 2.0: FLUSCW is called before any check on the current detector (see Note 5)
+$1.0 \le WHAT(3) \le 2.0$: FLUSCW is called before any check on the current detector (see Note 5)

 2.0: FLUSCW is called only after checking that the current detector applies (see Note 5)

 = 2.0 or 4.0: The routine FLDSCP is also called, applying a shift to the current binned track

 < 0.0: resets the default: no weighting

-= 0.0: ignored

 Default = -1.0 (no weighting)

-'''
+WHAT(4) > 0.0: the DETSCW user routine is called every time a quantity is going to be scored inside a DETECT (p.
+109) pulse-height estimator.
+The to be scored hit, as well as the possible (anti)coincidence hit, can then be modified according to an user provided resolution or other recipe (see the comments inside comscw.f and SCOHLP COMMON for further details)